Art means different things to different people.

 When I first started painting I wasn’t as in-tune with myself as I am today.
 I think it’s a natural evolution that many artists strive to grow through.
 As my work began to develop and take on more sophistication, I started to realize that unconsciously, I was creating art that made people happy, or at the very least, caused them to be reflective.

 I never set out to do that, and reluctantly admit I was like a lot of artists who are in it for purely selfish reasons – it made ME feel good.
 It was therapeutic, and cathartic, and I mistakenly felt that in order to stay true to myself as an artist, in a world that daily tries to take a piece of you, I had to do only what made me happy.
 If someone recognized something in my art, great!
-If they didn’t, I didn’t care.
-I realized I was becoming introverted and a little sociopathic, which isn’t me in the least.

 Sometimes a theme for a painting chooses me, in fact that seems to happen quite often because I keep my senses open, but once I do start to form a premise I then very consciously choose colours and form that reflect my holistic and positive attitude to life.

 As I create – sometimes it explodes out of me very quickly, I visualize that my painting will be seen by someone who gets the same joy looking at it as I did creating it.
-I don’t visualize thousands of people reacting that way, but I do hold in my mind as I create, a vision of someone who needs emotionally what I need, what we all need, a bridge of connection with humanity and spirituality.
+I don’t visualize thousands of people reacting that way.
+I do hold in my mind as I create, a vision of someone who needs emotionally what I need, what we all need, a bridge of connection with humanity and spirituality.
 If I’m going to inspire you, it has to be at an innate level, both mine and yours.

 It is hard to describe in words how I feel when someone tells me that one of my paintings made their day brighter, and that it either inspired them to be creative, or to find hope.
-There are no words to describe the feelings that rush through me when I receive this feedback.

-Art has intrinsic healing and motivational properties that we don’t fully understand, but we do know that if you want to connect with people in a meaningful way, art is a natural and holistic way to reach into someone’s soul.
+Art has intrinsic healing and motivational properties that we don’t fully understand, yet we do know that if you want to connect with people in a meaningful way, art is a natural and holistic way to reach into someone’s soul.